Add a Mapping

 9. If Correction mapping type, select a correction type.
 This defines whether the correction is an insertion, edit, deletion, or restatement of existing data.

-10. Select a data file type.
-For more information, see Data file types below.
+10. Select a data file type to determine how Visier treats your file uploads.
+For more information, see Data file type.

 11. Select an override behavior.
-For more information, see Override behavior below.
+The override behavior defines how Visier uses newer records to overwrite older records.
+For more information, see Override behavior.

 12. Optional: Select or de-select Run automap.
 By default, Run automap is selected and will automatically connect source columns to target properties by matching similar names.
 If de-selected, the automap feature will not run once the mapping is created.